 Federal and state securities laws and regulations are primarily intended to ensure the integrity of the financial markets and to protect investors in the securities markets, as well as protect investment advisory or brokerage clients.
 These laws and regulations generally grant regulatory agencies broad rulemaking and enforcement powers, including the power to limit or restrict the conduct of business for failure to comply with the securities laws and regulations.
 Changes to these laws or regulations that restrict the conduct of our business could have a material adverse effect on our financial condition and results of operations.
-In particular, changes in the regulations governing the registration and distribution of variable insurance products, such as changes in the regulatory standards for suitability of variable annuity contracts or variable life insurance policies, could have such a material adverse effect.
+In particular, changes in the regulatory standards for suitability of variable annuity contracts or variable life insurance policies, could have such a material adverse effect.